fradamt/HitStar/README.md

 Full offline- & online availability.
 Completely independent from online plattforms (Spotify, YouTube, Deezer, etc.).
 Leveraging your own playlists & music-collection.
+Includes also a full digital gameplay-version, without the need to print out cards.

 ## ⚡ What it's about?!
 Hitster is a music quiz card game developed and released by [Jumbo](https://hitstergame.com/).